Zero-Shot Depth from Defocus: Related Works

 Defocus effects are common in real photos.
 Multiple datasets have been collected for depth estimation on those images. iDFD~\cite{nazir2023idfd}, D3Net~\cite{d3net}, and Talegaonkar \etal~\cite{talegaonkar2025repurposing} collect scenes with paired wide and narrow aperture images, but at the same focus distance, therefore not suitable for the DfD task.

 Several real-world datasets have been collected specifically for DfD, but they are all limited in their scale and quality.
 The MobileDepth dataset~\cite{mobiledepth} has only 11 scenes captured with a mobile phone, with no depth ground-truth available for quantitative evaluation.
 DDFF~\cite{ddff} is composed of 720 focus stacks from only 12 scenes, therefore has high content overlap among focus stacks.
-Moreover, the focus stacks are not realistic: the images are not from a regular lens but synthesized from a light-field camera, whose equivalent aperture size is very small and the defocus effect is weak.
+Moreover, the focus stacks are not realistic: the images are not from a regular lens but synthesized from a light-field camera.
 Finally, the ground-truth is collected from a structured light sensor, which has limited accuracy, FoV, and range coverage.
 Compared to DDFF~\cite{ddff}, our dataset has higher diversity (100 distinct scenes), higher quality defocus images (4K resolution with multiple apertures up to F/1.4), and more accurate ground-truth (from a high-end Ouster Lidar).

 Others use graphics engines to render synthetic focus stack images.
 FoD500~\cite{defocusnet} creates toy-like scenes in Blender with randomly scattered objects, and renders defocused images at $256 \times 256$ resolution.
 We propose a new synthetic benchmark (\cref{sec:exp_datasets}) based on Infinigen~\cite{infinigen-indoors,infinigen-nature} adopting a similar rendering strategy, but adopt procedural scene generation for systematic layout control and achieve more realistic scene structures, higher photorealism, and higher resolution.